Owners - FAQ

 Does the process hurt?Placing a microchip is a common procedure and safe for your animal.
 We strongly recommend that your animal is microchipped by a Vet or someone experienced in the procedure to ensure the microchip is implanted correctly.

 What are your hours of operation?Our web site is available 24/7 and this allows authorised agents to search and recover owner details at any time, as well as allowing owners to update details online at any time.
-We also have our 0800 LOST PET (567873) support number which is manned 8.30am until 5.00pm Monday to Friday.
-Messages can be left on the 0800 number outside of these hours.
-You can also email Animal Register Limited at email@example.com and you will receive a reply within 1 working day.
+We also have our 0508 567873 support number which is manned 8.30am until 5.00pm Monday to Friday.
+Messages can be left on this number outside of these hours.
+You can also email Animal Register Limited at firstname.lastname@example.org and you will receive a reply within 1 working day.

 What will it cost to recover my pet when it is lost?There is no charge for the release of details in the New Zealand Companion Animal Register.
 All such use is covered by the initial registration fee.